 - How they describe their methods or general approach when you reach out to discuss their services and your project.
 As with practically any important project or initiative, a flexible and individualized approach is always more effective than a one-size-fits-all solution.

-- Strong communication efforts, including quick responses to your questions and thorough explanations of key concepts.
+- Strong communication efforts.
+This includes quick responses to your questions and thorough explanations of key concepts.

 Once you have a foundation of what strong nonprofit HR looks like, you can then determine how to best work with your nonprofit HR consultant.
-To understand both of these processes, we’ll be reviewing the following best practices:
+To understand both of these processes, begin by reviewing the following HR tips:

 - Take a mission-driven, project-oriented approach.
 A nonprofit’s priorities are shaped by its overarching mission, but its strategies will vary greatly from one campaign to the next.
 Nonprofit HR should be guided by the core mission but be able to adapt to changing projects.

 - Make communication a top priority.
-Even more so than in a for-profit business, communication is key in a nonprofit.
-The unique pressures of the nonprofit sector and the campaign-by-campaign approach means everyone will perform better when they’re on the same page.
+Clear communication is key for nonprofits.
+The unique pressures of the nonprofit sector and the campaign-by-campaign approach to fundraising means everyone will perform better when they’re on the same page.

 - Develop strategies for managing unpaid staff.
 Nonprofits rely on dedicated volunteers for all kinds of essential tasks, and they require clear management in order to effectively support your goals, just like paid staff members do.
 A well-organized volunteer program will include human resources elements.

 - Take an assertive approach to recruitment.
 Recruiting top talent is hard work, especially for positions in nonprofit organizations.
-Don’t be afraid to take a strategic and assertive approach to recruit new staff members.
-Study up on the Total Rewards concept of nonprofit compensation to learn more.
+Don’t be afraid to take a strategic and assertive approach to recruiting new staff members.

 - Try to anticipate changes and hardships.
 Tight budgets, leadership changes, and shifts in funding sources can all throw a wrench into your organization’s strategies.
 Human resources should plan ahead by developing executive succession and emergency fundraising plans, for instance.